epfl-ada/ada-2023-project-adaccident-de-travail/README.md

 A heatmap was generated to compare the distribution of genres between all original films and their respective sequels, employing a methodology similar to that used in Part 1.
 The focus of this analysis was on understanding how genres evolve and change between the original film and its sequel.

 **2.5: Character Analysis:**
 To delve into the intricacies of character dynamics, the proportion of the cast returning for sequels was calculated.
 Additionally, the median ages of characters were compared between sequels and original films.
-Ratios of male to female characters were computed for both sequels and original films, with an in-depth analysis of changes in gender representation between the two.
+Ratios of male to female characters were computed for both sequels and original films, with an in-depth analysis of changes in gender representation between the originals and their sequels.

-**2.6: Storyline Changes Analysis:**
-To comprehend the evolution of the narrative, similarities between summaries of original films and their sequels were calculated, based on themes or overall content.
-Natural Language Processing (NLP) techniques, such as cosine similarity or Jaccard similarity, were employed for this analysis, providing a quantitative measure of storyline changes.
-The ratio of recurring characters between original films and sequels for each pair was computed, shedding light on the continuity of characters across movies.